-I love adventure.
-I love moving outside and being in the mountains and taking advantage of what all the New England seasons have to offer.
-I set up this blog when I decided to hike the 272 mile long “Long Trail” of Vermont so that I could update my friends and family with pictures and stories along the way.
-I hiked Southbound from the Vermont/Canadian border into Massachusetts.
-It took me 26 days including 2 days off (or “zeros” in trail lingo).
-It was my first “thru-hike” (meaning hiking an entire trail all at once).
+I’m Tam and I love outdoor adventure.
+I set up this blog when I decided to thru-hike the 272 mile long “Long Trail” of Vermont so that I could update my friends and family with pictures and stories along the way.
+I hiked Southbound from the Vermont/Canadian border into Massachusetts in August of 2016.
+It took me 26 days including 2 days off (“zeros” in trail lingo).
+It was my first and only “thru-hike” (meaning hiking an entire trail all at once).
 You can read the whole story here.
 My longest backpacking trip before the Long Trail was a 5 night section of the Appalachian Trail in Maine.
 Other then that I’ve done a handful of 2 and 3-day backpacking trips and lots of big day hikes.
-I am currently focused on the NH48 (This refers to the Forty-Eight recognized Four Thousand Footers of New Hampshire).
-I am keeping track here.

 I started hiking in my early 30’s.
-Before I got into hiking, my skateboard was my main vehicle of adventure and I’ve been back and forth across the country and up and down both coasts seeking the empty swimming pools of southern California, the dry drainage ditches of the Southwest and skate bowls built in skateparks (designed after empty swimming pools).
-I would read about the newest most amazing skatepark and then plan a trip to go skate there.
+Before I got into hiking, my skateboard was my main vehicle of adventure and I’ve been back and forth across the country and up and down both coasts seeking the empty swimming pools of southern California, the dry drainage ditches of the Southwest and concrete skateparks with bowls designed to replicate the empty swimming pools that inspired them.
+I would read about the newest biggest skateparks in the magazines and then plan a trip to go skate them.
 On these road trips I would often detour into National Parks and take short hikes across landscapes that blew my mind that I had no prior knowledge of.
 I first saw PCT (Pacific Crest Trail) Hikers with huge packs in the late 90’s while driving thru the Mohave Desert.
 I had no idea what the PCT was at the time but I had great curiosity about these backpackers staggering out of the 120º desert and wondered what the heck they were doing out there and how they even got there.